-Deutsche Telekom lifts T-Mobile US stake in Softbank swap deal
+Deutsche Telekom lifts T-Mobile US stake in SoftBank swap deal

 Deutsche Telekom acquired control of the Dutch business from Sweden's Tele2 in 2018 but never considered the unit, which ranked a distant third behind KPN and Vodafone Ziggo, as a core asset.

-Following the Sprint deal, Deutsche Telekom had under a shareholder agreement held the right to the votes associated with Softbank's residual stake in T-Mobile US.
-It had also struck option deals with Softbank locking in the right to raise its stake in T-Mobile US.
+Following the Sprint deal, Deutsche Telekom had under a shareholder agreement held the right to cast votes on SoftBank's residual stake in T-Mobile US.
+It also struck option deals with SoftBank locking in the right to raise its stake in T-Mobile US.

 Still, with Deutsche Telekom carrying a debt load of nearly 130 billion euros, the extent of its existing leverage meant it was always going to be hard to pay cash to gain majority control over T-Mobile US.